ta3map/Synapto_Catcher/README.md

 Currently, the table must necessarily contain the columns: **filepath, comment, location, Experiment_Number, take_to_stat, Postnatal_Age**.
 - **filepath:** must contain direct paths to the CZI file.
 For example “C:\data\Experiment-500.czi”.
 - **Experiment_Number:** should contain the number of the experiment, e.g. 500.
-- **take_to_stat:** can be empty, but if there is the word 'no' in any line, the experiment on that line will be excluded from processing.
+- **take_to_stat:** can be empty, but if there is the word 'no' in a line, the experiment on that line will be excluded from processing.

 Columns **comment**, **location**, **Postnatal_Age** can be left empty.